exakat/exakat/docs/Rules.rst

 #####################

+There is a naming convention for PHP constants names.

 According to PHP's manual, constant names, ' A valid constant name starts with a letter or underscore, followed by any number of letters, numbers, or underscores.'.

 Constant, must follow this regex : ``/[a-zA-Z_\x7f-\xff][a-zA-Z0-9_\x7f-\xff]*/``.